-After graduating from flight school, she moved out to Newport Beach, CA, and started to work as a professional pilot.
-After a few years of flight instructing, flying cargo, and right seat on various corporate jets, Sam transferred to Berkeley to finish a degree in Earth Science.
-She continued flying as an instructor for the CAL Flight Club at Oakland Airport.
-After graduation, Sam took a position at Lawrence Berkeley National Lab doing research in the spatial analysis of energy efficiency.
-Succumbing to the allure of academia, she entered a graduate program at Berkeley in Remote Sensing, which utilizes satellite and aerial imagery in earth science research.
-After finishing her M.S. in the program, she continued on in the PhD program while simultaneously taking on a role in the Four Vines winery for the first time, and also continuing to fly corporate jets and for a small airline on the side.
+After graduating from flight school, I moved out to Newport Beach, CA, and started to work as a professional pilot.
+After a few years of flight instructing, towing gliders, flying cargo, and co-piloting on various corporate jets, I wanted to finish up University and transferred to Berkeley to finish a degree in Earth Science.
+I continued flying as an instructor for the CAL Flight Club at Oakland Airport.
+After graduation, I took a position at Lawrence Berkeley National Lab doing research in the spatial analysis of energy efficiency.
+Succumbing to the allure of academia, I entered a graduate program at Berkeley in Remote Sensing, which utilizes satellite and aerial imagery in earth science research.
+After finishing M.S. in the program, I continued on in the PhD program while simultaneously taking on a role in the Four Vines Winery as a founding partner for the first time, and also continuing to fly corporate jets and for a small airline on the side.

 In 2002, it was crunch time for the growing Four Vines Winery and running the company from Berkeley was becoming unfeasible.
 So, I made the difficult decision to leave the PhD program, and flying and move to Paso Robles to expand Four Vines.
 Four Vines went from Zero to 160,000 cases/year in less than 10 years; and in 2010 we sold the brand and started Cypher to become a more exclusive, premium quality winery.